houlder/PythonInterviewSpec/en-en/questions.md

 - How can files be deleted in Python?
 - Write a program in Python to execute the Bubble sort algorithm
 - Write a Program to print ASCII Value of a character in python

 ## Senior Level

 ### Python Notion

 - Explain split(), sub(), subn() methods of “re” module in Python
 - Write a code to display the contents of a file in reverse
-- Write a Python program to check whether a given string is a palindrome or not, without using an iterative method?
+- Write a Python program to check whether a given string is a palindrome or not, without using an iterative method
 - Write an efficient code to count the number of capital letters in a file
 - Demonstrate how to send an email in Python Language using smtplib
 - What are Dict and List comprehensions?
 - What is pandas?
 - Why would you use NumPy arrays instead of lists in Python?
 - How do you identify missing values and deal with missing values in Dataframe?

 ### FastAPI

 - Can you explain the architecture of FastAPI?
 - How do you define a route in FastAPI?
 - Can you give me an example of how to use HTTP methods with routes in FastAPI?